 The Long Version

-Hey there, I’m Amber.
-Professionally-speaking, I took a bit of a winding road to get to where I am now.
-By training, I’m a marine biologist.
-I studied marine biology (and chemistry) in college, followed it up with a Master’s in Marine Sciences, and ended up with a full-blown job as an Aquatic Research Associate at an aquarium (yes, that’s a real thing).
-Throughout school and work, I never really found a niche field that was more fascinating than the rest, which is generally frowned upon in focused academic work.
-Luckily for me, I was allowed (and encouraged) to be flexible, so I’ve spent time studying seal pups, cuttlefish, parasites, water chemistry, sting-rays, dolphins, corals and other under-water topics and critters.
 When explaining my job as a scientist to visiting children, I started referring to myself as a Professional Question-Asker (hence the seemingly strange Twitter handle @ProQuesAsker).
 I’d tell them that my job was to ask questions about the animals around me and do my best to find ways to answer those questions.
-It was the perfect description of my work and the ideal segue to finding my next career.
+It was the perfect description of my work and the ideal segue to finding my next role.

 You see, when people tell you that marine biology is a hard field to find/maintain steady employment, they aren’t kidding.
 As much as I enjoyed studying life beneath the waves, I decided that I should consider pivoting slightly to a different career field.
 For a while I had considered pursuing science communication since I loved breaking complex topics down into simple, easy-to-digest pieces.
 I even co-founded a sci-comm service to help others communicate their work.
 But I missed being involved in the knowledge discovery process.

 On a more personal note, my physical locations have also been on a bit of a winding path.
 I grew up and attended all levels of school in New England (Connecticut, Rhode Island, Maine, fwiw).
-I moved to Orlando, FL for work and survived the scorching heat for a few years, and have recently relocated to Seattle, WA with my partner (no, it doesn’t really rain every day).
-We have a puppy that I’m
+I moved to Orlando, FL for work and survived the scorching heat for a few years before moving to Seattle, WA with my partner in 2016.
+Before you ask, no, it doesn’t really rain every day.

 mildly obsessed with.
 His name is Pixel and he’s a Mini American Shepherd.
 In my free time, I like to hike, read, watch way too much Netflix, and practice aerial arts (particularly aerial silks – think Cirque du Soleil type things).
 Care to chat about anything I mentioned or something I left out?
 Find me on Twitter @ProQuesAsker or email me.